Skilled Migration: Intake

 Ready for structured intake?

 Check Eligibility captures the profile RTNZ needs before deeper work.
-Book Strategy Session when you need a live conversation across employer timing, dependants, or competing visa classes—still only the two public CTAs.
+Book Strategy Session when you need a live conversation across employer timing, dependants, or competing visa classes.
+These remain the only two public CTAs.

 Related pages